ramensoftware/windows-11-start-menu-styling-guide/Themes/Fluid/README.md

 ![Screenshot](contextMenus.gif)

 > [!IMPORTANT]
-> This theme is made for the [redesigned Windows 11 Start menu](https://microsoft.design/articles/start-fresh-redesigning-windows-start-menu/) that is slowly rolling out in the 25H2 update.
+> This theme is designed for the [redesigned Windows 11 Start menu](https://microsoft.design/articles/start-fresh-redesigning-windows-start-menu/) that is gradually rolling out with the 25H2 update.

 > [!NOTE]
 > The default configuration is designed for Dark mode.
 If you want to use Light mode, add this to the "Style constants" section of the Start Menu Styler settings: